Nano-DNA-Studios/GAWC/README.md

 # GAWC
-Repository storing Numerous Dockerfiles for creating GitHub Action Worker Containers or GAWC's for Short
+Repository storing Numerous Dockerfiles for creating GitHub Action Worker Containers or GAWC's for Short.

 These Docker Containers are used for Local Automated GitHub Actions Workflows.

-The Docker Images created and published by this Repo are designed to work out of the Box with [GitHubAPICLI](https://github.com/Nano-DNA-Studios/GitHubAPICLI) and [GitHubSelfRunner](https://github.com/Nano-DNA-Studios/GitHubSelfRunner)
+The Docker Images created and published by this Repo are designed to work out of the Box with [GitHubAPICLI](https://github.com/Nano-DNA-Studios/GitHubAPICLI) and [GitHubSelfRunner](https://github.com/Nano-DNA-Studios/GitHubSelfRunner).

-There is a Base Image called GAWC-Base, this is used by downstream variants to Install Dependencies and Configure the Container to work with Programming Languages and Frameworks for Automated Workflows
+There is a Base Image called GAWC-Base, this is used by downstream variants to Install Dependencies and Configure the Container to work with Programming Languages and Frameworks for Automated Workflows.

 # Requirements
 - Docker is Installed
 - 2+ GB of Storage

 # Using the Containers
 While being Configured and Developed to be used with [GitHubAPICLI](https://github.com/Nano-DNA-Studios/GitHubAPICLI) and [GitHubSelfRunner](https://github.com/Nano-DNA-Studios/GitHubSelfRunner), the Containers can still be used locally with ease.
-To run any of them locally without the tools you can use the following command in your Terminal
+To run any of them locally without the tools you can use the following command in your Terminal.

 **Replace anything within Curly Braces ({value}) with a Value.**

 ## Downloading Containers
-Downloading any of the Containers within this Repository can be done by using the following command
+Downloading any of the Containers within this Repository can be done by using the following command.

 ```bash
 docker pull ghcr.io/nano-dna-studios/{gawc-name}:{version}